wolfmanfp/hello-world/README.md

 # Hello World!
 Hi!
-I'm Péter, currently studying Engineering IT at the University of Pécs.
+My name is Péter.
+I'm currently working at [Webstar Csoport](http://webstar.company/) and studying Computer Science Engineering at the [University of Pécs](https://english.mik.pte.hu).

 This repo contains the message "Hello World" in several programming, markup and two human languages (English and Hungarian).